armfuldev/discord.js-cheatsheet/README.md

 ## Discord.js Cheatsheet

-This guide will go over all of the Discord.js events.
+This guide will go over all of the Discord.js events and how to use them.
-Make sure you learn from this, I don't suggest copy pasting.
+I don't suggest just copy pasting, try implementing this with your own code, though if you want to just copy the code you can do so **[here](https://github.com/armfxl/discord.js-cheatsheet/blob/main/cheatsheet.js)**.

 ### Content:
 - **[Channel Events](https://github.com/armfxl/discord.js-cheatsheet/blob/main/README.md#channel-events)**